100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 77 Ayer Rajah Crescent (one north)

 As the name implies, they sell chilled bottled craft beer and cider.
 There are macro brews and whisky highballs on tap as well.
 For food, patronise the hawker stalls at lunchtime and the food trucks in the evening.
-It can get pretty raucous especially when there’s live music (now a pre-pandemic memory).
+It can get pretty raucous especially when there’s live music.

 Danger Close Beverage Company